16.3h | 2011 | Dutch Warmblood Stallion

 Lord Leatherdale – Negro – Ahorn

-Glamourdale is yet another champion from the Lord Leatherdale-Negro combination that has proven one of the great crosses in KWPN breeding in recent years.
-Sire Lord Leatherdale was Reserve Champion of his Stallion Performance Test and is a successful FEI competitor.
-Glamourdale’s dam is a daughter of the Preferent stallion Negro.
-Negro himself was a very promising FEI talent and his offspring are winning internationally at Grand Prix, including the Olympic Gold Medalist, World Cup Winner, and World Equestrian Games Gold Medalist, Valegro.
+Glamourdale’s sire, Lord Leatherdale, was Reserve Champion of his Stallion Performance Test and is a successful FEI competitor.
+Glamourdale’s dam has been a strong producer including two Elite daughters and she is a half-sister to the approved Grand Prix stallion Numberto.
+Damsire Negro was a very promising FEI horse whose offspring are winning internationally at Grand Prix, including the Olympic Gold Medalist, World Cup Winner, and World Equestrian Games Gold Medalist, Valegro.

 Glamourdale and his offspring have been well received by breeders.
 In 2015, Glamourdale was the most popular KWPN breeding stallion in Holland.
 In 2017, Glamourdale had 12 sons from his first foal crop selected for the 2018 KWPN Stallion Licensing Pre-Selection.
-The KWPN has recommended Glamourdale to improve conformation and movement in breeding for dressage horses and we’re excited to see his influence in the coming years.
+Glamourdale’s offspring are winning at inspections and riding horse competitions already.
+With size, power, and fantastic scope to the movement, Glamourdale offers the very qualities dressage breeders are seeking.

 Video & Pedigree